-This is part two in a series of four posts on understanding the realities and challenges of split testing to improve your website’s conversion rate.
-If you missed part one of the series, you can read it here.
+This is part two in a series of four posts on understanding the realities and challenges of split testing to improve your website's conversion rate.
+If you missed part one of the series, you can click the link below.

 Once you've determined that your site gets enough traffic to support a reasonably short testing cycle (if it's going to take six months, you may want to reevaluate your test), you're ready to flesh out your testing ideas and go for it.
 A word to the wise, however:

 Coming up with ideas is the easy part.
 Coming up with good ideas is a little bit harder.

 When you catch the bug and get excited about split testing on your website or external landing pages, it will be very easy to jot down a lot of ideas for things you’d like to test.